-

 Seeds: River Cane, Pawpaw, Apple, Sloe Plum, Soybean

 There is always something new to learn from plants.
 Growing them from seeds adds to the anticipation of discovery and connection to the natural world.
-When I grew plants in my nursery we use to routinely sell seeds along with … Continue reading
+When I grew plants in my nursery we would sell seeds along with nursery stock … Continue reading

 Posted in Diversity Found, Ecology-Biodiversity-Integration, Miracles of Nature